 This painting encapsulates the Absurdist style of Cheval, and begs the question of what it means.
 What is the lovely maiden hunting?
 An excerpt from his explanation sheds light on the juxtaposition of a crossbow that doubles as a lute:

-To collect these works and more, be sure to view Park West Gallery’s Michael Cheval collection.
-Contact our gallery consultants at 800-521-9654 ext.
-4 or email@example.com for more information.
+Be sure to view Park West Gallery’s full Michael Cheval collection.
+For information on how to collect the art of Michael Cheval, contact our gallery consultants at (800) 521-9654 ext.
+4 or email@example.com.